unrealcv/unrealcv/docs/game/faster-rcnn.md

 Here we show how to do testing in a virtual scene.
 If you are interested in training model with synthetic images.
 Please refer to the tutorial about [generating images](/ipynb/generate-images.md).

-If you want the training procedure can also interact with the scene, such as reinforcement learning, please [contact us](/contact.md), we are working on it.
+If you want the training procedure can also interact with the scene, such as reinforcement learning, please join the discussion [here](https://groups.google.com/d/topic/unrealcv/0zFjX_DCe7U/discussion), we are working on it.